API usage agreement

 - In order to duly integrate the API functionality, the Client

-- Connect to API using a valid IP address (Article 2.3.2 of
+- connect to the API using a valid IP address (Article 2.3.2

-- API functionality is provided in the API Technical Specification,
+- The API functionality is provided in the API technical

-which may vary from time to time, depending on the functionalities
+specifications, which may vary from time to time depending on the

-Technical Specification and adapt its systems and processes
+adapt its systems and processes accordingly.
+The Client assumes

-- Institution may at any time terminate the provision of API service,
+- The Institution may at any time terminate the provision of the API

 - The Client is informed and duly understands that all payments